The third annual Great Agri-Food Debate, a joint initiative between Dawn Meats and McDonald's, took place at SETU arena with five teams taking part

 Newcomers, CIT and UCC kicked off the day in the quarterfinal discussing the impact Brexit will have on the Irish Agri-food Industry.
-Although UCC put up a good fight it was CIT that would continue into the next round against WIT.
+Although UCC put up a good fight it was CIT that would continue into the next round against SETU.

 In the second semi-final reigning champions UCD took on Dundalk IT.
 The teams debated the issue of CAP (Common Agricultural Policy) and its value for money.
 The UCD team were named the winners, securing a place in the final against CIT.

 The final debate was moderated by Justin McCarthy, Editor of the Irish Farmers Journal and the judging panel included Niall Browne, CEO of Dawn Meats; Tara McCarthy, CEO of Bord Bia and Peter Garbutt of McDonald's UK & Ireland.
 The event culminated in a heated debate between UCD and CIT on the motion “Ireland takes its environmental responsibilities and commitments seriously”.
 After a long day of debating CIT were unable able to put it up to the strong UCD team.
 After a long wait for the judges to come to a decision, the UCD team were crowned as the 2018 winners.